pasimoes/learning-library/developer-library/microservices-oracleteq-kafka/deploy-and-test-teq/deploy-and-test-teq.md

 ### Objectives

-- Learn about Oracle Transactional Event Queues and okafka library
+- Learn about Oracle Transactional Event Queues (TEQ) and okafka library
+- Create a Oracle TEQ Topic
-- Deploy and access the Oracle TEQ/okafka Producer Microservice
+- Deploy and access the Oracle TEQ Producer Microservice
-- Deploy and access the Oracle TEQ/okafka Consumer Microservice
+- Deploy and access the Oracle TEQ Consumer Microservice
 - Learn how they work

 ### Prerequisites